Qucs/qucs-help/source/SPICEComp.rst

 of Qucs more flexible and powerful, when compared to earlier Qucs releases.
 One of the primary motives behind the development of spice4qucs was to provide Qucs users with access to published SPICE component models while keeping all the existing Qucs models and simulation
 capabilities unchanged.
-With the first release of spice4qucs, as Qucs-0.0.19, this aim has largely been achieved.
-However, there are still significant gaps in the Qucs-0.0.19 simulation capabilities (for example no SPICE 3f5 .PZ simulation yet) and model coverage (for example the number of RF and digital models are limited).
-More work is planned on model development for later releases of the software, including improvements to RF device models and the introduction of XSPICE digital models for true mixed-mode analogue-digital simulation.
-Any improvements and additions to the Qucs-0.0.19 model complement will be recorded in this document as they are introduced by the
+With the first release of spice4qucs, as Qucs-0.0.19S, this aim has largely been achieved.
+However, there are still significant gaps in the Qucs-0.0.19S simulation capabilities (for example no SPICE 3f5 .PZ simulation yet) and model coverage (for example the number of power analogue and digital models are limited).
+More work is planned on model development for later releases of the software, including improvements to power device models and the introduction of XSPICE digital models for true mixed-mode analogue-digital simulation.
+Any improvements and additions to the Qucs-0.0.19S model complement will be recorded in this document as they are introduced by the
 Qucs Development Team.

 This chapter of the spice4qucs-help document consists of two parts; firstly a brief component specification and a more detailed technical reference, and secondly a selection of typical simulation examples which illustrate the use of the various component models.
-Part two has been added as an aid to help Qucs users appreciate the new style software and the differences between Qucs-0.0.19 and earlier releases of Qucs.
+Part two has been added as an aid to help Qucs users appreciate the new style software and the differences between Qucs-0.0.19S and earlier releases of Qucs.

 No two circuit simulators are equipped with an identical number, and the same identical types, of circuit simulation models.
 This is even true with the various implementations of SPICE developed from SPICE 3f5.
 Hence, by combining Qucs, ngspice and